yujunz/gitlab.com-runbooks/howto/discourse-forum.md

 Generally, Discourse has an [admin web interface](https://forum.gitlab.com/admin/upgrade) where you can upgrade to newer versions via the UI.
 You need to be in the [admin group](https://forum.gitlab.com/g/admins) to do this of course.

-To see who updated Discourse the last time look at the [staff actions log](https://forum.gitlab.com/admin/logs/staff_action_logs).
+To see who last updated Discourse, take a look at the [staff actions log](https://forum.gitlab.com/admin/logs/staff_action_logs).

 Notifications for new Discourse versions are going to `ops-notifications@gitlab.com`.
 We should watch them and act accordingly to fix security issues in a timely manner.